Presidency of Corazon Aquino: Coup attempts (1986–1987)

 From 1986 to 1987, there were six plots to overthrow the government of Aquino involving various members of the Armed Forces of the Philippines.
 A significant number of the military participants in these attempts belonged to the Reform the Armed Forces Movement (RAM) led by Gringo Honasan, while others were identified loyalists to former president Ferdinand Marcos, who had been deposed in February 1986.
-Two of the attempts—the November 1986 "God Save the Queen" plot and the July 1987 plot—were uncovered and quashed by authorities before they could be operationalized.
-Excluding the August 1987 coup attempts, which left 53 people dead, the other plots were repelled with minimal or no violence.
+Two of the attempts—the November 1986 God Save the Queen Plot and the July 1987 plot—were uncovered and quashed by authorities before they could be operationalized.
+Excluding the August 1987 Philippine coup attempt, which left 53 people dead, the other plots were repelled with minimal or no violence.

 1989 coup attempt

 The most serious coup d'état against the government of Aquino was staged beginning December 1, 1989, by members of the Armed Forces of the Philippines belonging to the Reform the Armed Forces Movement (RAM) and soldiers loyal to former President Ferdinand Marcos.
 Metro Manila was shaken by the coup, where the rebels almost gained full control of the presidential palace.
 The coup was completely defeated by Philippine Government forces on December 9, 1989.

 The coup was led by Colonel Gregorio Honasan, General Edgardo Abenina, and retired General Jose Ma.
 Zumel.
 At the onset of the coup, the rebels seized Villamor Airbase, Fort Bonifacio, Sangley Airbase, Mactan Airbase in Cebu, and portions of Camp Aguinaldo.
 The rebels set patrols around the runway of Ninoy Aquino International Airport, effectively shutting it down.
 From Sangley Airbase, the rebels launched planes and helicopters which bombarded and strafed Malacañan Palace, Camp Crame and Camp Aguinaldo.
 Three hours after the fall of Villamor Air Base, Aquino went on air to address the people, assuring them that the government "shall smash this naked attempt once more."
 At that point, the counterattack of the government forces began.
 Seven army trucks headed for the headquarters of the government-owned station Channel 4, where fierce fighting occurred between the forces.
 Defense Secretary Fidel Ramos and AFP Chief-of-Staff Renato de Villa monitored the crises from Camp Crame, headquarters of the Philippine Constabulary.
 With loyal forces hard-pressed by the rebels, Aquino requested assistance from the US Military, and, at the behest of her military commanders, granted.
 120 marines, part of the 800-strong U.S. contingent stationed at Subic Naval Base were deployed at the grounds of the US Embassy as a defensive measure.
 Aquino stated that the loyal forces lacked the ability to contain the rebel forces.
 American help was crucial to the Aquino cause, clearing the skies of rebel aircraft and allowing government military to consolidate their forces.